Healthcare Project Manager

 Fremont College

-Students in the program are supported by five mentors who provide guidance throughout the academic program.
+Students in the program are supported by five mentors who guide the academic program.
 With an impressive 77 percent job placement rate, most graduates from this program go on to work as medical and health services managers.

 Courses in this program include human resources management, anatomy and medical technology, epidemiology and global health, electronic health records management, medical coding and billing, and quality management and patient safety.
 Students complete a capstone project documenting their ability to identify and solve a current problem relevant to the field of healthcare management as a final graduation requirement.